gyselroth/balloon/docs/02-getting-started.md

 You need a running debian based linux distribution.
 This can be [debian](https://www.debian.org) itself or debian based distribution like [Ubuntu](https://www.ubuntu.com).
 You may also convert the package using `alien` to rpm and other package formats.
 If you are not sure how to deploy such a server please visit the documentation of those distributions as this is out of the scope of this documentation.

-This tutorial will install all balloon components on the same server.
-In production environments this may not be the reccommended way and it is neither scalable nor performant.
+This tutorial describes how to install all balloon components on the same server.
+In production environments this may not be the best way and it is neither scalable nor performant.
 You certainly can deploy all components on different server.
 The balloon server is fully scalable and can be scaled horizontally as well as can the required components like MongoDB and Elasticsearch (Elasticsearch is optional since it is a core app and my be disabled).
 You can also deploy multiple web ui instances if you have to.
 Everything will scale easlily to your needs.

 ### Package Repository